Is U.S. inflation starting to slow?

 Infrastructure bill passed by U.S. Senate as Democrats unveil spending plan

-Turning to the latest political headlines, Kshatriya noted that on 10 August, the U.S. Senate passed a $1 trillion bipartisan bill to upgrade and expand the nation's ageing infrastructure.
+Turning to the latest political headlines, Kshatriya noted that on 10 August, the U.S. Senate passed a $1 trillion bipartisan bill to upgrade and expand the nation's aging infrastructure.
 The bill includes $550 billion for new infrastructure spending, and largely targets traditional infrastructure such as bridges, roads, rail networks and ports, Kshatriya said.
 The package also includes $65 billion to expand broadband internet access nationwide, he noted.

 "One of the key takeaways here is that this bill will improve the productive capacity of the U.S. economy over the long term - and that's a big positive," Kshatriya remarked, adding that it was encouraging to see Democrats and Republicans in the divided Senate find some common ground.
 The bill isn't a done deal just yet, he noted, as it still requires approval by the U.S. House of Representatives.